VDE Bench: Evaluating The Capability of Image Editing Models to Modify Visual Documents: Formal Definition of Metrics

+Brevity Penalty (BP) prevents short outputs from getting high BLEU scores: if the generated length $c > r, BP = 1$; otherwise, it reduces the score exponentially based on $r/c$.

-BLEU-4 evaluates the degree of consistency between the generated text and the reference text at the n-gram level, thereby capturing local word order and phrase-level correctness.
-By combining BLEU-4 and CDM, the model’s text editing capability can be evaluated both at the overall level and at the character-level.
+BLEU-4 evaluates the degree of consistency between the generated text and the reference text at the n-gram level, thereby capturing local word order and phrase level correctness.
+By combining BLEU-4 and CDM, the model’s text editing capability can be evaluated both at the overall level and at the character level.